The Saddleworth Outdoor Festival is an annual weekend celebration of outdoor activities, held from Friday 22nd to Sunday 24th September 2017.

 MOHON – Cycling across the Mongolian Steppe

-In the spring of 2016, 19 year old Jimmy Hyland boarded a plane to Mongolia.
-Having spent his life reading books, watching films and hearing stories of adventure he decided it was time to find his own.
-Drastically unprepared and armed with little more than a bike he had bought the week before, for £50, and a few basic tools, Jimmy set off into the steppe, but all did not go to plan.
-This is the story of Jimmy’s first taste of travelling alone in a totally alien land.
-Continually battling wind, bitter cold temperatures, mechanical problems and solitude, which pushed him to his limits, it wasn’t until he discovered the incredible Mongolian hospitality that he got back on track.
+In the spring of 2016, 19 year old, Jimmy Hyland set off to cycle across the vast Mongolian Steppe, but all did not go to plan.
+This is the honest and emotional story of Jimmy’s first taste of travelling alone in a totally alien land.
+Continually battling wind, bitter cold temperatures, mechanical problems and solitude, which pushed him to his limits, it wasn’t until he discovered the incredible Mongolian hospitality that he found the strength to complete his unsupported journey.

-Jimmy will enthrall and inspire you with his personal story.
-In addition he will be screening his award winning film which won the Silver Spirit of Adventure Film Award, at the Sheffield Adventure Film Festival 2017.
+Jimmy will enthrall and inspire you with his personal, heart-felt story.
+In addition, he will be screening his award winning film which won the Silver Spirit of Adventure Film Award, at the Sheffield Adventure Film Festival 2017.

 Challenge 108 – Breaking the backbone of Britain